generalustelaru/ophir-2d/README.md

 Work in progress.

-- The game is fully playable but only supports one session at a time.
+- Performance optimizations may still be needed.
-- The interface language is not yet standardized and is missing quality of life features (utility animations and transitions, tooltips, FTUE screens).
+- The interface language is not yet standardized and is missing quality of life features (more utility animations, transitions, tooltips, FTUE screens).

-- The `multisession` branch is ahead with multi-session support, including saving and retreiving lost sessions by default.
+- The game is fully playable on a local network.
+I haven't tested deployments yet.
+- There is a planned 'lobby' page for viewing and joining sessions.
+You currently have to check the database to see what's avaialable, LOL.

 Try it out